Purchasing Card Policy

 Effective Date: March 1, 2016

-Responsible Officer: Assistant Vice President of Procurement Services
+Responsible Officer: Associate Vice President of Accounts Payable & Procurement Services

 The purpose of this Purchasing Card Policy ("Policy") is to provide structure, limits and accountability in the use of a Purchasing Card ("P-Card").

 P-Cards provide a convenient, efficient and managed approach for appropriate small-dollar purchasing transactions.
 A P-Card is offered to the Cardholder to ease the administrative burdens for Allowable Purchases (as defined in this Policy).
 This Policy lays out appropriate uses of P-Cards and articulates responsibilities of Cardholders, Expense Approvers and Budget Owners.
 This Policy also provides structure around routine Audits that will be conducted to ensure proper oversight to the program.

 Having a P-Card is a privilege, and possession comes with specific requirements and responsibilities set forth in this Policy and the corresponding P-Card Guidelines.
 This Policy provides substantial consequences, including revocation of P-Card privileges, for violations of Policy requirements and P-Card responsibilities.

 For the purpose of this Policy, "University" refers to Drexel University and its colleges, schools, divisions, subsidiaries, and affiliates.
 All University trustees, officers, faculty, professional staff, students, and any other individuals who may be granted P-Card privileges are subject to this Policy.